ollybolly/iNaturalist_Bioblitz_photo_presentations/README.md

 ## Credits

-This script was developed for the Walpole Wilderness Bioblitz 2025 and is designed to work with any iNaturalist project.
+This script was originally developed for the Walpole Wilderness Bioblitz 2025 and has been generalized to work with any iNaturalist bioblitz project worldwide.

 **Technologies used:**
 - R and RStudio
 - Quarto for slideshow generation
 - Reveal.js for HTML presentations
-- Esri satellite imagery
-- OpenStreetMap data
+- Multiple map providers: Esri (satellite & topographic), OpenStreetMap, CartoDB
 - iNaturalist API

 ---